Chanel Mademoiselle Privé Exhibition

 The whole exhibit stayed true to Chanel´s words, being even more obvious on this section where the black of the chains used on the classic flap bags, stood against the light-colored fabrics.
 Light walls containing small annotations, basic stitching and pattern shaping, also added simple but thoughtful details to the whole experience.

 It would not be South Korea without some technology, so of course VR was also available.
-Using the app that was needed to attend the exposition, you could access a small VR display when pointing at this “basic” door, that was so representing of this exhibit.
+Using the app that was needed to attend the exposition, you could access a small VR display when pointing at this door, so representing of this exhibit.

 Haute couture, was also powerfully showcased.
-The different styles and stages that Chanel´s designs have gone through, were represented with beautiful evening gowns, located before and after moving panels of renowned people in the media industry posing with some of the same creations from the brand.
+The different styles and stages that Chanel´s designs have gone through, were represented with beautiful evening gowns, located before and after moving panels of renowned people in the media industry posing with some of those same creations.

-Behind the attires and moving panels, Chanel´s high jewelry had also its place to shine.
-Representative pieces, mainly Bijoux de Diamants collection´s re-editions, were matching diamonds and toned down colors in aesthetic and showcased on interesting settings, in which low lights, metal, crystal and even cages were helping set the mood.
+Behind the panels, Chanel´s high end jewelry also had its place to shine.
+Representative pieces, mainly Bijoux de Diamants collection re-editions, were matching diamonds and toned down colors showcased on interesting settings.
+In which low lights, metal, crystal and even cages were helping set the mood.

-Together with the never to be forgotten souvenir shop and an extra present right before leaving, a small fabric tote with the logo of the exhibit, which I found to be particularly cute and thoughtful.
+Together with the never left out souvenir shop, on this exhibit there was an extra present before leaving.
+A small fabric tote with the logo of the exhibit, which I found to be particularly cute and thoughtful.

-Workshops were only available in Seoul during weekends, possibly as a small prize for those brave ones that ventured to go to a renowned event held in Seoul during the weekend, daring to wait for hours on line, needless to say I was not one of them.
+Workshops were only available in Seoul during weekends.
+Possibly as a small prize for those brave ones that ventured to go to a renowned event held in Seoul during the weekend, daring to wait for hours on line.
+And as you are probably imagining, I was not one of them.

 You just “walked” through the Chanel Mademoiselle privé exhibit in Seoul.
 Thank you for coming, I hope you enjoyed it.